Skip to main content

 • Offer TK to all eligible pupils interested in TK within their attendance area by the 2025–26 school year.

-• Please note: LEAs that did not develop the plan required for the 2021–22 UPK P&I Grant are required to develop a plan for how all children in the attendance area of the LEA will have access to full-day learning programs the year before kindergarten that meet the needs of parents, including through partnerships with the LEA’s expanded learning offerings, the After School Education and Safety Program, the CSPP, Head Start programs, and other community-based early learning and care programs.
+• Please note: LEAs that did not develop the plan required for the 2021–22 UPK P&I Grant are required to develop a plan for how all children in the attendance area of the LEA will have access to full-day learning programs the year before kindergarten that meet the needs of parents, including through partnerships with the LEA’s expanded learning offerings, the ASES Program, the CSPP, Head Start programs, and other community-based early learning and care programs.
 This plan should have been presented for consideration by the governing board or body at a public meeting on or before March 30, 2023.

 • Grant funds may be used in the same ways as the 2021–22 UPK P&I – Countywide Planning and Capacity Building Grant, however with one significant addition.
 Classroom operating costs are now an allowable expense.
 Allowable costs shall include, but are not necessarily limited to, classroom operating costs, planning costs, hiring and recruitment costs, staff training and professional development, classroom materials, and supplies.